Nintendo Switch Left Joy-Con Shell Replacement

 4. Insert an opening pick into the seam at the bottom edge of the controller (opposite the L and ZL buttons).

-5. Slowly slide the flat edge of your opening pick up the side of the Joy-Con.
+5. Slowly slide the flat edge of your opening pick up the side of the Joy-Con, opposite from the rail.

 6. Step image Step image Step image